After few mild days, another Northern California summer heat wave on the horizon

 Temperatures in recent days have stayed mild and cooler than average thanks to an onshore flow, also known as the Delta Breeze in the Sacramento Valley.

-Low pressure riding along California's West Coast continued to lift northward and was close to the Oregon-Washington border as of Wednesday.

-Drier air will fill in starting Thursday as high pressure rebuilds across the Four Corners region including Utah, Arizona, Colorado, and New Mexico.
+Drier air and heat filled in Thursday as high pressure rebuilt across the Four Corners region including Utah, Arizona, Colorado, and New Mexico.

-High pressure will begin to inch closer to California, increasing temperatures on Thursday through next week.
+High pressure inching closer to California will increase temperatures both Thursday and Friday.

+A small area of low pressure will develop off the coast of Northern California on Saturday, helping to cool temperatures just slightly on Sunday as a weak Delta Breeze redevelops.

+Our slight cooldown will be short-lived as high pressure moves in again by Monday.
+This will lock in more heat through Wednesday of next week.

 Luckily, this next heat wave does not look as robust and long-lasting as the last.
 However, it will be something we'll watch for in model runs over the next few days.